kelseykm/vcard4/docs/getting-started/tutorial/creating-jcard.md

   ```

-- That method will return Simon's vCard in JSON format as below.
+- That method will return Simon's jCard as an object.

   ```js
   [